fbq('track', 'ViewContent');

 6. Send them home with smiling faces and stories to tell.

 Brain research tells us that emotions play a big role in memory.
-Contests and competition get the blood pumping!
+Contests and competitions get the blood pumping!
 Brain research also tells us that the social part of learning is essential.
 This will include quite a bit of movement, music, artwork, and opportunities for everyone on every team to show their strengths.
 According to brain research, this will touch on many important points.

 What do you think?
 Have you ever done anything like this?
 Do you have any ideas for "educational contests"?
 Any ideas for organizing it all?